 Anyway, given below are a few handy tips to get the moisture out of your device and fix the Moisture Detected Error issue on Samsung Galaxy phones.

-- The first thing you should try is to wipe your S7/S8/S9/Note 9 with a smooth cotton cloth properly and then shake it with the charging port facing down to remove any excess water inside the USB port.
+- Soft Cotton Cloth: The first thing you should try is to wipe your Galaxy S7/S8/S9/Note 9 with a soft cotton cloth properly and then shake it with the charging port facing down to remove any excess water inside the USB port.

-- Use a vacuum cleaner to suck all the ports: charging port, speaker, aux port, earpiece speaker, buttons any holes.
+- Vacuum Cleaner: Use a vacuum cleaner to suck all the ports: charging port, speaker, aux port, earpiece speaker, buttons any holes.
 Doing so might fix the “moisture detected” error on your S7.

-- You must be familiar with rice’s great quality of absorbing moisture out of things.
-Popping your Galaxy S7 in a rice box for 30-60 minutes might also help you fix the “moisture detected” issue.
+- Rice: You must be familiar with rice’s great quality of absorbing moisture out of things.
+Popping your Galaxy device in a rice box for 30-60 minutes might also help you fix the “moisture detected” issue.
 Give it a try!

-- Get an alcohol swab, and gently move it into the USB port.
+- Alcohol Swab: Get an alcohol swab, and gently move it into the USB port.
 Let it dry for a couple of minutes.

-- If wiping with a cloth, dipping into rice or the hair dryer trick doesn’t work for you, there’s one more thing that you can try.
+- Tweezers: If wiping with a cloth, dipping into rice or the hair dryer trick doesn’t work and fix “moisture has been detected” error, there’s one more thing that you can try.
 Get a set of tweezers and slightly push up on the plastic piece that holds the contacts inside the charging port.
 Also, lightly scrape the contacts with the tweezers to remove any possible corrosion on them.
 I would caution anybody who is willing to try this to be very gentle and careful while trying this.

-- Using a different charging cable might also work.
+- Different Charging Cable: Using a different charging cable might also work.

 Having tried the things suggested above, reboot your Galaxy S7/S7 Edge/S8/S9/Note 9 and plug in the charger pin.
 You should now able to charge the device normally.

 Do share with us which tip worked for you.
-If you have tried something else that fixed the “Moisture Detected Error” on your Samsung Galaxy device, please share with us via comments.
+If you have tried something else that fixed the “moisture detected on charging port” or “moisture has been detected” error on your Samsung Galaxy device, please share with us via comments.
 It’ll help others.